 Spring has finally sprung.
-The sun is beginning to make an appearance, and the holidays have started (for some of us!).. that means only one thing, Easter is here!
+The sun is beginning to make an appearance, and sunlight hours are getting longer, Easter will soon be upon us!

 Like most holidays Easter has become incredible commercialised- but with that comes a lot of waste.
 Each year according to Waste Connect we Brits spend on average £229 million on chocolate which means more than 8,000 tonnes of waste is generated from easter egg packaging and cards alone.
 In the UK we consume around 80 million eggs each year which translates to 4,360 tonnes of cardboard and 160 tonnes of foil wastage.